jzuhone/YT.jl/doc/source/users_guide/in_memory_datasets.rst

 ----------------

-In a similar fashion to unigrid data, data gridded into rectangular patches at varying levels of resolution may also be loaded into ``jt``.
+In a similar fashion to unigrid data, data gridded into rectangular patches at varying levels of resolution may also be loaded into ``YT``.
 In this case, a list of grid dictionaries should be provided, with the requisite information about each grid's properties.
 This example sets up two grids: a top-level grid (``level == 0``) covering the entire domain